karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-03-18-Customer Special Pricing.md

             "CustomerBaseBranchCode": "15"
         },
         "PricingStrategy": {
-            "PriceData": {
+            "priceData": {
                 "ServiceUsesPartsPricing": "false",
-                "PriceInfo": {
+                "priceInfo": {
                     "Price": "1.00"
                 }
             },
-            "PartCriteria": {
+            "partCriteria": {
-                "PriceGroups": [ //Only Supplier OR PriceGroup can be used not both {
+                "priceGroups": [ //Only Supplier OR PriceGroup can be used not both {
                         "PriceGroup": "87asdf"
                     }